CLOSED CHURCHES WITHIN THE

 Brief History:

-This church building, considerably enlarged and
+The Methodist class here was formed in 1817.
+This church building, considerably enlarged

-remodeled over the years, was dedicated January 8, 1868.
+and remodeled over the years, was dedicated January 8, 1868.
 Beginning in

 1971, the Methodist and Presbyterian congregations in Canton shared a